DanialArab/Python/Python OOP/OOP.md

 - Use @property to create getter properties
 - Use @property_name.setter to create setter properties
 - The validation logic stays the same as in the original getter/setter methods

+<a name="19"></a>
+## How to access properties

+The key point is that in Python, **properties are accessed like attributes, not like methods.**

+Let’s break it down:

+1. Without @property

+Normally, if you wrote a getter method like:

+      def get_name(self):
+          return self.__name

+then you would call it with parentheses:

+      hero.get_name()

+and to set, you’d need a separate setter method, e.g., set_name("Superman").

+2. With @property

+The @property decorator **transforms a method into something that acts like an attribute, even though it’s really calling a method under the hood.**

+So this:

+      @property
+      def name(self):
+          return self.__name

+lets you write:

+      hero.name  # instead of hero.name()

+And with the setter:

+      @name.setter
+      def name(self, new_name: str):
+          ...

+you can write:

+      hero.name = "Superman"   # instead of hero.set_name("Superman")

+3. Why not hero.name() = "Superman"?

+Because hero.name() means “call the getter function”, which returns the current string.
+Strings are immutable, so "Superman" can’t be assigned to the return value.

+hero.name = "Superman" works because the property system intercepts assignment and calls the setter method.

+So the magic of @property is:

+- hero.name → calls the getter method.
+- hero.name = "Superman" → calls the setter method.

+You never use () unless you defined it as a normal method.

 <a name="1"></a>